Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Innovation-Project/Assessments/AT2_KBA/AT2_KBA.md

 ## 2. Discuss techniques to identify the suitability of an idea for implementation within a project.
 How might an idea or possible solution be evaluated?

+    Implement an Agile Workflow - To ensure that periodic evaluation is being conducted.

     Create measurable objectives to work towards & make sure the requirements are SMART (Specific, Measurable, Attainable, Relevant & Time Based)

+    Conduct a Gap-analysis on the current system, and ensure that the objectives are intended to closing any of the gaps highlighted.

+    Get feedback from the primary stakeholders and adjust your methods according to their vision.

 ---
-    - Feedback:
-        * A clear way to identify if the idea is suitable for implementation. (positive = good, neg = bad)
-    ---

----

 ## 3. Describe a practical or operational reason a project might not proceed

+    Finance -

-    Financial reasoning - An example where a project might not proceed could be due to lack of funds or financial interest to continue to pursue .
+    An example where a project might not proceed could be due to lack of funds or financial interest from the client.

 ---

 ## 4. Describe effective methods of evaluating solutions of systems against a business and its objectives

-    Cost benifit analysis
-    risk analysis

-    ---
-    ---
-    1. Thinking through possible solutions.
-    2. Determining what's feasible.
-    3. Figuring out what's practical.
+    1. Conduct a Cost Benefit Analysis - to determine if the solution is worth pursuing financially for the business.
+    2. Conduct a Risk Analysis - determines what the potential risks involved are and how they can avoid them.

 ---

 ## 5. Describe in your own words two emerging trends or technologies in your field and how they impact it